Common Name: honey locust

 Gleditsia triacanthos, commonly called honey locust, is native from Pennsylvania to Iowa south to Georgia and Texas.
 It typically grows 60-80’ (less frequently to 120’) tall with a rounded spreading crown.
 Trunk and branches have stout thorns (to 3” long) that are solitary or three-branched.
 Inconspicuous, greenish yellow to greenish white flowers appear in racemes in late spring (May-June in St. Louis).
 Flowers are followed by long, twisted and flattened, dark purplish-brown seedpods (to 18” long) which mature in late summer and persist well into winter.
 Seedpods contain, in addition to seeds, a sweet gummy substance that gives honey locust its common name.
 Species plants are generally not sold in commerce today because the thorns and seedpods are considered to be significant liabilities.

-Genus name honors Johann Gottlieb Gleditsch (1714-1786), medical doctor and one-time Director of the Berlin Botanical Garden.
+Genus name honors Johann Gottlieb Gleditsch (1714-1786), director of the Botanical Garden, Berlin.

 Specific epithet comes from the Greek acantha meaning thorn and tri meaning three in reference to the three-branched thorns on species plants.

 SKYLINE ('Skycole') features pyramidal growth with a central leader.
 It is a thornless and nearly seedless variety that typically grows to 40-45' tall.
 Pinnate to bipinnate dark green leaves with ovate leaflets (1/2” to 1 1/2” long) cast a sun-dappled shade.
 Leaves turn an attractive yellow in fall.
 US Plant Patent 1,619 was granted July 16, 1957.